shuebner/dev_puzzles/04_DisposalTest/Puzzle/README.md

 You MUST NOT change the test setup.

+You MUST NOT do any type checks on the `INumberService` instance in your implementation.

 You MAY change the test method signatures, e. g. make them `async`, return `Task` etc..

+# Suggested Steps

+1. Implement the first test.
+That should be straightforward.
+The test should immediately pass.
+2. Implement the second test and watch it fail for the initial implementation.
+3. Change the implementation to make the second test pass.